 In 2019, the business introduced a new travel-focused collection called Uniqlo to Go.
 This collection featured travel-friendly, lightweight, and practical apparel.

 2020 saw a rise in the company’s online visibility.
-The business made huge improvements to its mobile app and online store, which made buying more personalized and convenient.
+The business made significant improvements to its mobile app and online store, making buying more personalized and convenient.
 Many nations have also adopted click-and-collect services.

 Relaunching the well-liked +J brand, the company and designer Jil Sander restarted their relationship in 2021.
 Fans of the brand were very interested in this collection because it combined premium quality with a minimalist style.